Dot And Key Review: Best Seller Products to try today

 But guess what?
 They are supposedly very similar to the packaging of a Korean skincare brand called Frudia.
 Starting from the design, pastel colors, and even the fonts.
 Anyways, packaging similarity isn’t some new in the market!!!

-Dot and Key Products are said to be 100% safe and free of sulphates, parabens, pthalates, alcohol, heavy metals, formaldehyde donors, triclosan, and synthetic dyes.
+Dot and Key Products are 100% safe and free of sulfates, parabens, phthalates, alcohol, heavy metals, formaldehyde donors, triclosan, and synthetic dyes.
 They list their entire Ingredient list on their official website.

 What do you think of Dot And Key as a brand?
 Have you tried their products?